 This continued commitment is helping to ensure the momentum continues and the Territory reaches the target of a $2.2 billion visitor economy by 2020.
 Pivotal to this success is investment in new and enhanced tourism experiences.

 Tourism is one of five economic pillars that underpin the Northern Territory’s strong, vibrant and multi-faceted economy.
-According to Deloitte Access Economics, the outlook is for the Territory economy to grow by an average of 3.2 per cent per annum over the five years to 2021-22.
-This is the third highest economic growth forecast of all jurisdictions, behind Queensland and Victoria both growing at 3.3 per cent per annum.
-The average annual rate of growth for the national economy is 2.9 per cent over the five year period.
+According to Deloitte Access Economics, the outlook is for the Territory economy to grow by an average of 3.2 per cent per annum over the five years to 2022-23.
+This is the second highest economic growth forecast of all jurisdictions, behind Queensland.
+DAE forecasts the national economy to grow by an average annual rate of 2.8 per cent over the five year period.

 DAE notes that despite the outlook for domestic demand being subdued, exports are expected to be a key driver of Territory economic growth, as the Ichthys liquefied natural gas (LNG) plant increases production.
 Territory economic growth over the five years to 2022-23 is expected to be supported by:

 - international goods exports, which are forecast to strengthen to an average growth rate of 19.1 per cent;